 To close these gaps and to give all students equitable access to high-quality postsecondary opportunities, our higher education policy and practice team:

-- Provides College Results Online, a free online tool for students and parents, school counselors, researchers, and policymakers to search and compare colleges based on performance;
+- Provides College Results Online, a free tool for students and parents, school counselors, researchers, and policymakers to search and compare colleges based on performance;

 - Advocates for colleges and universities to promote equity by increasing socioeconomic and racial diversity on campus;